 There certainly isn't anything glamorous about eating like a French woman when you feel uncomfortable.
 I decided not to finish out the week on a diet that was clearly disagreeing with my body.
 And as soon as I went back to my normal way of eating, with virtually no dairy or gluten, I immediately felt better.

 Is eating a French diet healthy?

 The next day, I called nutritionist Frances Largeman-Roth, RD.
 I had some big questions for her—like, why did the French diet make me so sick?
-“It was probably a shock to your body if you are used to eating low-FODMAP,” she tells me.
-“But for someone who grows up eating those foods, it isn’t anything new, so it wouldn’t affect them the same way.”
-So French people aren’t walking around with stomachaches.
+"It was probably a shock to your body if you are used to eating so much cheese and gluten," she tells me.
+"But for someone who grows up eating those foods, it isn't anything new, so it wouldn't affect them the same way."
+So French people aren't walking around with stomachaches.
 Good to know.

 I also asked her why a croissant sustained me just as much as a protein-rich breakfast.
 "A croissant has about 400 calories, which is enough to give you energy for a few hours," she says.
 But sadly, Largeman-Roth doesn't endorse a croissant-a-day habit.
 "Over time your body will adjust, and then you might start crashing because of the lack of protein."